Baikal International Airport: 2011–2017

-2017-today
+2017–today

-In September 2014, the government of Russian Federation, which owns the airport infrastructure, announced plans to build a new runway, with a cost of $157 million, parallel to the current.
+In September 2014, the Russian government, which owns the airport infrastructure, announced plans to build a new runway, with a cost of $157 million, parallel to the current.
 The latter will become a taxiway.

-The runway commenced its service at night of 12 December 2018, with a flight of S7 Airlines to Beijing.
+The runway commenced its service at night of 12 December 2018, with a S7 Airlines flight to Beijing.

 In September 2017, the airport was sold by Metropol to Novaport.
-Novaport allowed the airport to get the status of open sky, moreover, the airport will allow more ambitious plans, like construction of a new passenger terminal.
-Currently, due to unlimited status of open sky, international airlines such as Air China, China Eastern Airlines, Lucky Air, MIAT Mongolian Airlines and Spring Airlines are interested in starting flights to Ulan Ude.
-Moreover, Russia's flag carrier Aeroflot, announced that it will resume the flights to Ulan-Ude in 2018 or 2019, the plans are delaying due to FIFA-2018, also the airline explained the reason of exiting from this route, by low-quality runway.
+Novaport allowed the airport to attain "open skies" status, the Russian status granting foreign airlines the fifth freedom of the air.
+This allows more ambitious plans, such as the construction of a new passenger terminal.
+In addition, due to this status, international airlines such as Air China, China Eastern Airlines, Lucky Air, MIAT Mongolian Airlines and Spring Airlines are interested in starting flights to Ulan-Ude.
+Russia's flag carrier Aeroflot, having previously paused service to Ulan-Ude due to poor runway quality, announced that it would resume its service in 2018 or 2019, though those plans were initially delayed due to the 2018 FIFA World Cup.

-On 7 December 2017, the Buryatia governor Alexey Tsydenov announced that by the end of 2018, the construction of the new terminal will commence.
-The land for construction is being found, currently, the project is being created, therefore, the final amount will be calculated for the construction financing.
-The first stage will be the full reconstruction of the current terminal, and then by 2022, the new terminal will be constructed.
-Construction of the new terminal began on 28 April 2018, and is about to finish in 2023.
+On 7 December 2017, Buryatia governor Alexey Tsydenov announced that the construction of a new terminal would begin by the end of 2018.
+The first stage was planned to be the full reconstruction of the current terminal, and then for the new terminal to be constructed by 2022.
+Construction of the new terminal began on 28 April 2018, and was completed by 2024.

+On November 21, 2024, the airport started operations in its new terminal.
+Designed to handle domestic flights, the terminal spans over 6,500 square meters, significantly boosting the airport’s capacity and efficiency.
+The terminal also includes two jet bridges for enhanced passenger convenience.
+The construction, costing over 37 million USD, aimed to modernize infrastructure and support growing tourism in the region.